-Highlights for the year ended December 31, 2020 and subsequent events include:
+Highlights for the three months ended March 31, 2021 and subsequent events include:

 - Belo Sun continues to closely monitor developments around the COVID-19 pandemic.
 The Company quickly followed the recommended measures by public health and government authorities.
 Belo Sun will continue to monitor the situation with our priority being the health and safety of our employees and our surrounding communities.
-Currently the state of Para is in code RED which prohibits various activities and limits public gathering to 10 people. - Following the successful field studies and consultation with Indigenous communities which included hundreds of meetings, field trips to the project site, workshops, detailed explanations, and visitation to operating mine in Brazil, Belo Sun submitted the Indigenous Study to FUNAI at the beginning of 2020.
+Currently the state of Para is in code RED which prohibits various activities and limits public gathering to 10 people. - Belo Sun continues to assist in appropriate ways to support the local communities during the pandemic. - Following the successful field studies and consultation with Indigenous communities which included hundreds of meetings, field trips to the project site, workshops, detailed explanations, and visitation to operating mine in Brazil, Belo Sun submitted the Indigenous Study to FUNAI at the beginning of 2020.
 The Belo Sun team remained engaged and successfully responded to all FUNAI questions during a difficult period of COVID-19 restrictions.
 After the review process, FUNAI approved the Indigenous Study near the end of year in 2020.
 The Company will now present the Indigenous Study to the Indigenous communities following the current health and safety protocols and stipulated COVID-19 guidelines by SESAI, FUNAI and the state and federal governments and once the Indigenous communities have been vaccinated for COVID-19 virus.
 The completed process will then be filed with the Federal Court of Brasilia.